ndmitchell/hoogle/README.md

 I have given several presentations on type searching all available from [my home page](http://community.haskell.org/~ndm/hoogle).

-## Folders
+## Project Structure

-The folders in the distribution, and their meaning are:
+The folders in the repository, and their meaning are:

-data - tools to generate a hoogle data file
+.github/workflows - CI workflow specification

+cbits             - C implementation of the text search used by hoogle

-docs - documentation on hoogle
+docs              - documention on hoogle

+html              - resources for hoogle's web front-end (html, css, javascript, images, etc.)

-misc - presentations, icons, emacs scripts, logos
+misc              - scripts, logos, sample data, etc.

-src  - source code
+src               - haskell source code

-web  - additional resources for the web front end (css, jpg etc.)

 ## Similar Tools